-Oregon lawmakers race against clock to pass over 100 bills
+Oregon lawmakers race against clock to pass more than 100 bills

 SALEM, Ore.
-(AP) - The Oregon Senate was able to conduct business Saturday for the first time since Republicans walked out over a sweeping climate proposal, leaving lawmakers less than 48 hours to vote on over 100 bills before.
+(AP) — The Oregon Senate was able to conduct business Saturday for the first time since Republicans walked out over a sweeping climate proposal, leaving lawmakers less than 48 hours to vote on over 100 bills.

 Lawmakers were initially on track to finish up the legislative session well before the June 30 constitutional deadline, but a nine-day impasse over climate legislation threw the statehouse into chaos, grinding all business in the Senate to a halt.

-Republicans agreed to return after the Senate president conceded that the proposed cap on carbon didn’t have enough Democratic support, and the Senate voted to send the plan back to committee essentially killing its chances of passing this year.
+Republicans agreed to return after the Senate president conceded that the proposed cap on carbon didn’t have enough Democratic support.
+The Senate voted to send the plan back to committee, essentially killing its chances of passing this year.

 With Republicans back, the Senate worked at a blistering pace to chip away at a huge backlog of bills, jamming through budget measures and big-ticket policy items with little to no discussion.
 The Senate took up 62 bills in less than three hours Saturday morning, according to the Senate president.